MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    >[!Note]
    >The Rank column indicates relevance ranking.
 In the preceding illustration, a rank of 1 indicates that the "account" keyword is the most relevant to the specified search term "purchase."
 The concept is similar to the ranking in web-page search results.

 3. Scan the words in the **Keyword** column.
-Which ones do you find relate most closely to the concept of "Sales interactions" (the business process to be analyzed)?
+Which ones do you find relate most closely to the concept of "Sales activities" (the business process to be analyzed)?

    To make sure you're looking at relevant content, you can examine these terms more closely in either of two ways: